SAP/kafka-connect-sap/README.md

     * `batch.size` - This setting can be used to specify the number of records that can be pushed into SAP DB table in a single flush.
 Should be an `Integer`.
 Default is `3000`.

-    * `max.retries` - This setting can be used to specify the maximum no. of retries that can be made to re-establish the connection to SAP DB in case the connection is lost.
+    * `max.retries` - (deprecated) This setting can be used to specify the maximum no. of retries that can be made to re-establish the connection to SAP DB in case the connection is lost.
 Should be an `Integer`.
 Default is `10`.
+This property is currently ignored as the task will automatically retry when a connection error results in a RetriableException for both source and sink tasks.

     * `{topic}.table.name` - This setting allows specifying the SAP DBs table name where the data needs to be written to.
 Should be a `String`.
 Must be compatible to SAP DB Table name like `"SCHEMA"."TABLE"`.